Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Instructions

-• In a large bowl, combine butter and the sugar.
-Cream them with a wooden spoon until light and fluffy.
-You could do this with an electric mixer.
+• In a large bowl, cream the butter and the sugar with a wooden spoon until light and fluffy or use an electric mixer.

-• Beat in 1 egg until combined, then whisk in 1 cup buttermilk.
+• Lightly beat in 1 egg and mix in 1 cup buttermilk.

-• With a spatula, fold in the dry ingredients until just barely combined, then add 2 cups fresh rhubarb and fold until evenly distributed.
+• With a spatula, fold the dry ingredients into the butter mixture until just barely combined, then add 2 cups of the fresh rhubarb and fold until evenly distributed.

 Enjoy warm or at room temperature.